iidb/wing-docs/docs/p1/overview.md

 ## LSM Basic

+The code is in `src/storage/lsm`.
 The architecture of the LSM-tree in Wing is as follows.

 ![](lsm_pics/arch.png)